 Business-to-Government (B2G)

-The B2G model involves businesses selling goods or services to the government.
+The B2G sales model involves businesses selling goods or services to the government.
 This form of economic activity typically involves contracts for public services such as schools, infrastructure, and defense projects.
 B2G deals are often large, multiyear contracts that require a complex procurement process, which may already be in progress before the deal is finalized.

 Direct-to-Consumer (D2C)

-D2C (Direct-to-Consumer) refers to a model where manufacturers or brands sell directly to consumers, bypassing traditional suppliers.
+D2C (Direct-to-Consumer) refers to a sales model where manufacturers or brands sell directly to consumers, bypassing traditional suppliers.
 This model enhances the customer experience by giving brands direct control and increasing profit margins by cutting out middlemen.
 However, managing logistics and relying on digital marketing can be challenging.
 Globally, the D2C market grew by 24.3% in 2021, driven primarily by the increase in demand for online shopping and the growth of social commerce (Forrester).

 Subscription-Based